Skip to content ↓

 We recognise that some pupils may not have suitable online access at home.
 We take the following approaches to support those pupils to access remote education:

 • The school has a number of laptops, which are ready to be loaned to pupils.
-St Louis has been given funding from Godolphin for three laptops and we have received some donations.
 Please contact the school if this applies.
 Please note there are protocols for the use of these laptops at home which parents will be asked to agree and sign.

 • In the event of disruption to face-to-face education, the school will be able to help you access broadband.